AutomateSecOps/EDgaR-Utility/README.md

 <img src="./images/CS-Tagging-Webform.png">

 If all three tags are not used, the CrowdStrike Host API will create a blank FalconGrouping tag on the host.
-In order to bypass the blank tag, we created a trigger logic based on the number of tags used.
-The first trigger logic used this formula:
+In order to bypass the blank tag, we created a trigger based on the number of tags used.
+The first trigger logic uses this formula:

 <img src="./images/Trigger-MoreThan1tag.png">

-If there was only one tag, it would follow the No Match pathway for one tag.
+If there is only one tag, the workflow follows the "No Match" trigger pathway for one tag.

-If it was true, then the workflow continued to the second trigger action to determine if three tags were used:
+If it is true, then the workflow continues to the second trigger action to determine if three tags are used:

 <img src="./images/Trigger-MoreThan2tag.png">

-If false, the workflow continued to the CrowdStrike Tag host action with the two tags.
-If three tags were used, the workflow continued to the three tag CrowdStrike action:
+If false, the workflow continues to the CrowdStrike Tag host action with the two tags.
+If three tags are used, the workflow continues to the three tag CrowdStrike action:

 <img src="./images/Tag-3Hosts-In-CS.png">

 In short, EDR compliance is challenging.

-With the Tines automation platform, you can save time and resources by providing a webform for IT departments to check if the CrowdStrike Falcon Sensor is registred and tagged properly.
+With the Tines automation platform, you can save time and resources by providing a webform for IT departments to check if the CrowdStrike Falcon Sensor is registred to the console and tagged properly.

 I hope you found this useful.